 Fluid levels affect fluid flow and pressures.
 Low fluid levels result in air being drawn into the oil pump passages, contaminating the fluid with tiny air bubbles.
 This condition is referred to as aeration and results from low or high fluid levels.
-When the fluid level is high, the spinning planetary gearsets aerate the fluid resulting in clutch and band slippage.
+When the fluid level is high, the spinning planetary gearsets aerate the fluid, resulting in clutch and band slippage.
 It results in buzzing sounds from pressure valves and affects valve, clutch, and TCC operation.

 Check for varnish in the dipstick.
-Varnish on the dipstick indicates fluid oxidation.
+Varnish appearing on the dipstick indicates fluid oxidation.
 Oxidation coats interior parts and causes shift and pressure valves to stick.